2xic/optimization-playground/applied/spotify-playlist-cleaner/readme.md

 ## Results
 ![example](./images/frontend.png)
+Super simple frontend, but it helped me organize the playlist :) The select option will be automatically set to the model prediction of the target playlist, but user can also override this.
+Move song naturally moves the song, but the user can also listen to the song if they have to recall it.
-Super simple frontend, but it helped me organize the playlist :) Tested with some basic models and got around 60% accuracy on the test dataset, enough to speed up the organization.
+Tested with some basic models and got around 60% accuracy on the test dataset, enough to speed up the organization.

 -----